funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 Fixes
+[] - Sessions will persist until they are cleared by cronjob.
+    On Log-in, if we do NOT have the session cookie, we must create a new session. initially, we will allow countless sessions.
+    But in the NEXT update, we will only allow one session per device.
+[] - saving stack on changes should only occur when logged in [] - Because we are dealing with multiple devices, with potentially different local storage representing stacks, we must get directly from DB on mounted.
+We can have a loading spinner, and reveal stack when a connection is made.
 [] - 'Conflicts' does not (visibally?) move to queue from stack
       Instead, when cycling, 'I am empty' moves to stack.
       Popping 'I am empty' does nothing